-The document and publication server of the department - INFDok - offers all members of the Department of Informatics, the organizational and technical framework for electronic publication of scientific documents in accordance with the guidelines of the department (in German).
+The document and publication server of the department - INFDok - offers members of the Department of Informatics the organizational and technical framework for electronic publication of scientific papers in accordance with the guidelines of the department (in German).
+The staff of the Informatics Library will enter the papers into the publication server and create an entry for the library catalogs.
+They also check the copyright requirements in individual cases.

 The electronic publishing with INFDok offers a number of advantages:

-- immediate worldwide availability of the papers without delay due to manufacturing, printing and distribution
+- immediate worldwide availability of documents without delay due to manufacturing, printing and distribution

 - long-term archiving with a permanently stable and quotable internet adress